My Dog Ate Edibles: Keeping Your Dog and Your Stash Safe

 My dog ate weed!
 My dog ate edibles!
 These are things we hear from concerned pet parents when their pets get into their stash.
 As cannabis makes wonderful strides in being legalized in individual states, it also gives rise to our pets accidentally ingesting our cannabis as well.
 While cannabis can be an amazing therapeutic tool for your pet’s health, your pet getting into your stash can be dangerous.

-You come home from work to find your beloved pet has eaten all of your edibles, what next?
+You come home from work to find your beloved pet has eaten your edibles, what next?

 First, determine what they ate, when they ate it, and how much they consumed.
 This will help you determine how quickly you need to act.